Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 The Chausie's story starts with the jungle cat (Felis chaus), a wild, leggy feline native to the wetlands of Asia and the Middle East.
 Back in the late '60s, breeders wondered: could you keep that striking, wild look while channeling it into a sociable housecat?
 They began crossing these jungle cats with domestic shorthairs -- mostly Abyssinians, known for their busy brains and ticked coats.

 Decades of careful selection followed.
 It wasn't just about the looks; breeders had to stabilize the temperament to ensure these cats actually enjoyed human company.
-The International Cat Association (TICA) finally granted them official status in the '90s.
+Jungle Cat × domestic hybrids had been reported informally for centuries -- mummified Jungle Cats have even been found in Egyptian tombs -- but according to TICA's breed history, the first officially recorded breeding of a Jungle Cat with a domestic cat was documented in 1990, marking the start of the organized Chausie breeding program.
+TICA awarded the Chausie foundation registration status in 1995.
+The breed then advanced through TICA's New Breed Class from May 2001 through April 2013, when it was elevated to Championship status on May 1, 2013.
 While today's Chausies are many generations removed from the wild, they've kept that heavy-duty athletic engine and a primitive spark that makes them stand out from your average tabby.

 Physical Characteristics: A Jungle Cat Lookalike

 Chausies look like they just stepped out of high-grass reeds.
-They are long, lean, and seriously muscular, usually weighing in between 5.5 and 10 kg (12-22 lbs).
+They are long, lean, and seriously muscular.
+Adult males typically weigh around 15 lbs (about 7 kg) with females roughly 15% smaller -- TICA's breed profile places most adults in the 11–16 lb (5–7.5 kg) range.
 They don't just walk; they stalk with a powerful, rhythmic grace.

 Their coat is short, dense, and feels a bit coarse to the touch.
 You'll usually see them in three specific styles: